brainlid/langchain/README.md

 Bumblebee hosted chat models are supported.
 There is built-in support for Llama 2, Mistral, and Zephyr models.

 Currently, function calling is NOT supported with these models.
+Only Llama3.1 with json tool call is supported see example notebook.

     ChatBumblebee.new!(%{
       serving: @serving_name,